Table of Contents

 Project budgeting is estimating the costs associated with a project and then allocating those costs to allow the project to be completed within its allotted budget.
 This can be a difficult task, as it requires an accurate estimate of the known and unknown costs associated with a project.

 Once the budget has been determined, it’s essential to create a timeline for completing the project.
-It will help ensure that every project is completed on time and within budget.
-Finally, track actual expenses against the budgeted amounts throughout the project to ensure that there are no surprises.
+It will help ensure that every project is completed on time and within budget, and with the workforce management tool, this process can be managed more efficiently.

 Leave management is managing employee absences and ensuring that the absences do not disrupt organizational operations.
 It typically includes tracking employee leave, managing leave requests, and monitoring leave balances.